 By installing basement windows, your basement will dramatically increase in brightness.
 You won’t have a dark, dingy basement that no one wants to be in anymore.
 A basement egress window can serve as a safe exit from the basement in the event of a fire or some other emergency.
 Whenever you want to remodel your basement to make a new bedroom, office, or other living space, you should always have basement windows installed.

 If you want to finish your basement or are even considering a basement renovation, you should research if there is a town requirement for basement egress windows.
 In most towns, this is a requirement.
 Most building codes also mandate the installation of basement egress windows to provide an adequate escape route in case of an emergency.
 Not only does an egress window increase your home’s safety, but it also increases your home’s value, your home’s airflow, and the natural lighting in your basement.
 An egress window can make even the darkest, stuffiest, most unpleasant basement spaces into a welcoming environment.

 Remodeling your basement might be your most affordable option to increase your living space.
 In many cases, an egress window can nearly double the size of your basement.
 You can find basement egress windows and window wells in many attractive colors that will blend in with the exterior or any home and complement your interior décor.
 Some windows come with additional features such as terraced steps molded into the wells, which make for an easier escape than the alternative of a traditional ladder.

 The International Residential Code (IRC) sets the requirements for egress windows.
 They may be slightly adjusted in local building codes, so make sure you check that you are complying with the local requirements in your area.

-An egress window must satisfy four International Residential Code (IRC) criteria:
+An egress window must meet four IRC criteria:

-The window must have a minimum net clear opening refers to the actual free and clear space that exists when the window is open.
-It is not the rough opening size or the glass panel size, but the actual opening a person can crawl through.
+The net clear opening refers to the actual free and clear space that exists when the window is open.
+This is not the rough opening size or the glass panel size, but the actual opening that a person can crawl through.